 Make the cake:

 Prepare.
-Preheat your oven to 350°F and grease and flour a 9-inch round baking pan, tapping out any excess.
+Preheat your oven to 350°F and grease and flour a 9-inch round cake pan, tapping out any excess.

 Mix the dry ingredients.
 In a large mixing bowl, whisk together the flour, sugar, baking soda, baking powder, and salt.